 - Which functions will you use?
 (Chatbot, appointment forms, online payments, etc.)

 Creating a sitemap or outline can help you better overview the features you’ll need or not need for your website.

 Step 2: Choose a Domain

-A domain name is the virtual location where you can find a specific website.
-For example, www.yourcompany.com is a domain, which you get through a web hosting service provider.
+A domain name is a virtual location where you can find a specific website.
+For example, www.yourcompany.com is a domain which you get through a web hosting service provider.

 Unless you’re creating a website for personal use, you’ll probably want a domain name that includes your brand identity.
 Most businesses typically choose a .com or .net extension.

 Other questions to ask yourself when selecting a domain name are:

 - Does the domain name match your brand and content?

 - Could visitors have trouble spelling the name?